Atadopos/bill-of-material/README.md

 ### Running

-1. `./mvnw clean javafx:run`
+1. `./gradlew clean run`

 ## Usage

 1. Run the application.
 2. (Step by step instructions of how to use your application.
 This could include creating a BOM, searching, saving and loading, etc.)

 ## Contributing